unmtransinfo/TIGA/README.md

 coefficients comparable with OR, so it is questionable that these values are combined in one field `OR_or_BETA`.
 Current TIGA workaround is to use simple count of beta values supporting gene-trait association.
+* GWAS Catalog developers have devoted major effort to more precisely mapping traits to EFO, and EFO has increasingly aligned with MONDO.
+This represents a major improvement with regard to semantic precision and scientific rigor.
+However, this also means that results from the Catalog and TIGA have changed from release to release, which can be confusing, and presents a challenge for aggregating studies by trait.

 ## Features of TIGA